- Pros -Gorgeous design. Zune player provides a high-quality music and video experience. Xbox Live gaming has potential.

 Since this is Version 1.0, it doesn't cover all communications possibilities.
 Twitter is an app disconnected from the core address book.
 MySpace is totally absent.
 There's also no IM program, yet.

 The Windows Phone 7 Web browser is based on Internet Explorer 7 and 8, and it displays desktop Web pages very clearly.
 Pop-ups appear; Flash doesn't.
 Dynamic pages are semi-supported—it's hard to drag little selection handles, for instance.
-The browser zooms smoothly with pinch-to-zoom, and pages show up in both landscape and portrait mode, though you can only enter new Web addresses in portrait mode.
-You can spawn several tabs which appear as little thumbnails.
+The browser zooms smoothly with pinch-to-zoom, and pages show up in both landscape and portrait mode, though you can only enter new

 The browser isn't that fast, though.
 On a Wi-Fi network when compared with the iPhone 4 running iOS 4.1, the Samsung Focus and HTC Surround loaded both WAP and full Web pages considerably more slowly than the iPhone—sometimes only half as fast.